 Damping Off Disease

-most dreaded of plant disease for those of us who start plants indoors for
+most dreaded indoor plant disease for those of us who start plants indoors

 Damping Off Disease is very common plant disease problem.
 We fear it, because